 A SORP-Ready AP Workflow to Put in Place Now

-Start with the dimensions before choosing the tool settings.
-Define the charity's fund list, activity categories, grant or project references and VAT treatment rules.
-Decide which dimensions are mandatory for every invoice and which apply only where the invoice relates to a restricted fund, grant, project, trading activity or split cost.
+Define the dimensions before configuring tools.
+Set the charity's fund list, activity categories, grant or project references and VAT treatment rules, and decide which dimensions are mandatory for every invoice and which apply only where the invoice touches a restricted fund, grant, trading activity or split cost.
+Write the split-cost bases in plain language — premises by floor area or staff use, print by campaign purpose, consultancy by workstream — so trustees, an independent examiner or an auditor can see why the same supplier produces different codes.

 Extract invoice data to Excel with natural language prompts